Skip to Main Content

 2025 Blizzard Skis

 On the men’s side, Blizzard has decided the time is right to say goodbye to the Cochise, Bonafide, and Brahma.
 Replacing them is a brand new line of all mountain rippers called Anomaly.
 Their construction will mirror the Black Pearl’s Titanal Fluxform Construction with one key difference: the number of titanal sheets sandwiched in between.
 The mens’ edition, features an additional edge-to-edge sheet of titanal for added beef, but the story is much the same.
-The new skis are a little more approachable than their predecessors, while lacking none of the power, stability, and energy.
+The new skis are a little more approachable than their predecessors, while still having the power, stability, and energy you love about Blizzard.
 Be sure to check out the Anomaly 102 / 94 / 88 / 84 models at your nearest evo location when they land!

 2025 Coalition Snow Skis